lenicole989/Final-Project-Open-World/proposal.md

 https://github.com/lenicole989/Final-Project-Open-World.git

 ## Description
-An open-world based on IKEA and will include some furniture, stuffed animals, and shopping features.
-This project explores environmental storytelling using Blahaj as the main character to find and interact with items, turning a familiar space into a digital experience.
+An open-world inspired by IKEA and will include some furniture, stuffed animals, and shopping features.
+This project explores environmental storytelling using Blahaj, the shark plushie from IKEA as the main character to find and interact with items, turning a familiar space into a digital experience.

 ## Features
 - Player Controller